• Online Support Group & Forum

 For information on other studies of analgesic use, see Another Problem with Painkillers.

-2 Responses to “Analgesics Increase Blood Pressure… or Not”
+2 thoughts on “Analgesics Increase Blood Pressure… or Not”

 Women didn’t participate in this study, but a study published in August showed that taking more than 400 milligrams of NSAIDs per day increased the risk of high blood pressure by 78% in women 51 to 77 years old and by 60% in women between the ages of 34 and 53.
 Daily use of more than 500 milligrams of acetaminophen raised the risk of high blood pressure by 93% in women in the older age group and by 99% in younger women.